yann-ygn/vscode-spinasm/README.md

 #### Arduino Pro Mini

 The Arduino Pro Mini is pretty much what's inside the custom programmer minus the FTDI chip but any USB to UART adapter will do as long as it can work at 3.3V.
-It is recommended to power the Arduino board from the target using the following pinout:
+It is recommended to power the Arduino board from the target circuit using the following pinout:

 <p align="center">
   <img src="_images/promini.png">